 Overview

-The following five exhibits show the class hierarchy diagram for all managed objects (Exhibit 2), Log Record Objects (Exhibit 3), the Local SMS (Exhibit 4), the NPAC SMS naming hierarchies for the Local SMS (Exhibit 5), the SOA (Exhibit 6.), and the NPAC SMS naming hierarchies for the SOA.
+The following exhibits show the class hierarchy diagram for all managed objects (Exhibit 2), , the Local SMS (Exhibit 4), the NPAC SMS naming hierarchies for the Local SMS (Exhibit 5), the SOA (Exhibit 6.), and the NPAC SMS naming hierarchies for the SOA.
 (Exhibit 7).
 These exhibits will help the user gain a better understanding of the structure of the interface definitions provided.

 Managed Object Model Inheritance Hierarchy